seaneagan/interval/README.md

 }
 ```

-Please, pay attention to `values` method - it is a generator function, so there is no need to save the range values in
+Pay attention to `values` method - it is a generator function, so use all the benefits of this.
-a variable before iterating.